-I had though found that I would like to use endmills having a larger shank diameter
+I had though found that I would like to use endmills having a larger shank than the

-than the 1/2 in./12mm that my chuck catered for, and I therefore made a larger version
+1/2 in./12mm that my chuck catered for, and I therefore made a larger version to

-to suit 16mm diameter but following the same design as the first.
-This was to use
+suit 16mm diameter but following the same design as the first.
+This uses endmills

-endmills having threaded shanks which make it impossible for the cutter to be withdrawn
+having threaded shanks which make it impossible for the cutter to be withdrawn in

 Briefly, the way that these chucks work is that the cutter is screwed into the collet